AISPE – SISE

 ITALY AND EUROPE IN THE INTERNATIONAL CONTEXT IN A HISTORICAL PERSPECTIVE

-The recent developments in world trade and world politics seem to mark a turnaround in international relations after 75 years of trade expansion, capitals and labour movements.
-Economic history and the history of economic thought offer a wide range of ideas and case studies aimed at comprehending the causes and consequences of the nationalistic policies.
-Moreover, they can illustrate how economic ideas, vested interests and power politics interact in order to foster economic development and maximise trade earnings.
+The recent developments in world trade and world politics seem to mark a turnaround in international relations after 75 years of trade expansion, capital and labour movements.
+Economic history and the history of economic thought offer a wide range of ideas and case studies to comprehend the causes and consequences of nationalistic policies.
+Moreover, they can illustrate how economic ideas, vested interests, and power politics interact in the search for the means for fostering economic development and maximizing national gains from trade.

-The topics can be treated from various points of view – with reference to both formal and informal institutions, as well as to political institutions and those regarding the economy, civil society and culture – with methodologies relevant to both economic history and the history of economic thought (micro-history, case studies, theoretical or economic policy debate between economists and policy makers, quantitative and qualitative analyses and institutional history of economic science).
+These topics can be treated from various points of view – with reference to both formal and informal institutions, as well as to political institutions and those regarding the economy, civil society, and culture – with methodologies relevant to both economic history and the history of economic thought (micro-history, case studies, theoretical or economic policy debate between economists, and policymakers, quantitative and qualitative analyses and institutional history of economic science).

 The time reference to be considered is broad, with particular attention to the period, so full of significant and rapid changes and marked by incisive forms of international cooperation (albeit within the framework of permanent competition between blocs and between individual countries), that goes from the end of the Second World War to present day, also in consideration of the fact that 2020 marks the 75th anniversary of the end of the conflict.

-Contributions on the lengthy prior phase will also be welcome, especially those starting from the new philosophical, political and economic ideas that variously animated the 18th century reformism, the revolutionary vicissitudes of emancipation of the bourgeoisie, later followed by that of the proletariat, which determined important innovations to the institutions, their articulation and their tools in a prolonged phase of economic and social transformations, the complex construction and articulation of the State and administrative systems, in the context of the passage from the absolutist regimes of the Restoration, to the constitutional ones of the second half of the 19th century, to the democratic ones of the 20th century, set against totalitarian regimes of opposite inspiration.
-The various economic, social, cultural and educational policies implemented in this long and controversial evolution have profoundly marked not only the development of economic events, but also the ways in which economic sciences have been constructed, institutionalised and professionalised.
+Contributions on the lengthy prior phase will also be welcome, especially those starting from the new philosophical, political and economic ideas that variously animated the 18th century reformism, the revolutionary vicissitudes of emancipation of the bourgeoisie, later followed by that of the proletariat, which determined important innovations to the institutions, their articulation, and their tools in a prolonged phase of economic and social transformations, the complex construction and articulation of the State and administrative systems, in the context of the passage from the absolutist regimes of the Restoration, to the constitutional ones of the second half of the 19th century, to the democratic ones of the 20th century, set against totalitarian regimes of opposite inspiration.
+Finally, the various economic, social, cultural, and educational policies implemented in this long and controversial evolution have profoundly marked the development of economic events and how economic disciplines have been constructed, institutionalised and professionalised.